 After deciding on a lender, you are at the mercy of the credit union or community bank policies to close your loan and get your money.

 If you know your credit score and your basic needs for consolidation, this site can help you sort through the confusion.
 It displays rate ranges for several different lending options on its front page.
-Gives a quick rundown of each lending option to allow users to quickly assess which site might be best for their situation and offers links to begin the application process.
+Gives a quick rundown of each lending option and offers links to begin the application process.

 It is broker not an actual lender.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Although no college student wants to go into debt to complete a degree, sometimes they have no choice.
 Fortunately, many qualify for student loans, allowing them to obtain the money they need to pay for tuition, supplies, room, and board.
 But they may not fully understand the loan process, meaning they could sign up for something that sounds good now but that becomes a burden after graduation.

 Fortunately, there is another avenue when student loan repayments become overwhelming.
 You can refinance your original student loans as a single new loan.
 Now that you’re a few years older and wiser, you can look for better terms than your original loan offered, giving you payments that are easier to handle given your current income.